Show more

 A Tool to Validate Passport Strength

 Having passports that are (virtually) impossible to create counterfeit copies of is only one part of the equation.
-In fact, the battle against forgers was always twofold, consisting of the duo of strong passports and always up-to-date ID document authentication strategies.
-And the best way to achieve the latter is by acquiring a state-of-the-art passport reader and ID authentication solution such as the ones developed and manufactured in-house by Adaptive Recognition.
+The battle against forgers was always twofold, consisting of the duo of strong passports and always up-to-date ID document authentication strategies.
+The best way to achieve the latter is by acquiring a state-of-the-art passport reader and ID authentication solution such as the ones developed and manufactured in-house by Adaptive Recognition.

-Our latest, and most advanced ID reader, Osmond, is a force to be reckoned with when it comes to busting counterfeit documents.
+Our latest and most advanced passport reader Osmond, is a force to be reckoned with when it comes to busting counterfeit documents.
 Every security element we enlisted in the previous section—typically featured in the VIZ (visual inspection zone) part of the passport—can be read and duly analyzed with our device.
 With Osmond, you can find the devil in the details thanks to various lights, including oblique light that can make tactile/embossed elements visible that are usually invisible to the naked eye.

 ID Verification With Osmond